survivejs/react-book/README.md

 Webpack, a module bundler, solves a significant problem for web developers.
 It can be daunting to learn but once you grok it, life gets easier.
 Same goes for React, a JavaScript library for building UIs.
 This book shows you how to build a little Kanban application using these technologies.
 During the process you will learn the basics and will be able to take the skills to your own projects.

+## How to Use This Repository?

+The repository has been split in two main parts: `manuscript` and `project_source`.
+You can find the book in its entirety under `manuscript` organized per chapter. `project_source` contains source associated to each chapter.

+There is no single right way to approach the book.
+It depends on your experience level and interest.
+You can build the project from scratch by following the book or you can start from a specific stage.
+Just pick the source from previous chapter as your starting point.

 ## Contributing

 Feedback is welcome.
 You can provide it through [the issue tracker](https://github.com/survivejs/webpack_react/issues).